-- (a) Receive operation initiated.
+- a.
+Receive operation initiated.
 The PHY indicates a receive operation by asserting receive on the CTL lines.
 Normally, the interface is idle when receive is asserted.
-However, the receive operation can interrupt a status transfer operation that is in progress so that the CTL lines can change from status to receive without an intervening idle. - (b) Data-on indication.
-The PHY asserts the data-on indication code on the D lines for one or more cycles. - (c) Receive operation terminated.
+However, the receive operation can interrupt a status transfer operation that is in progress so that the CTL lines can change from status to receive without an intervening idle. - b.
+Data-on indication.
+The PHY asserts the data-on indication code on the D lines for one or more cycles. - c.
+Receive operation terminated.
 The PHY terminates the receive operation by asserting idle on the CTL lines.
 The PHY asserts at least one idle cycle following a receive operation.

-Table 21.
+Table 23.
 Receive Speed Codes

-D0-D7 DATA RATE
+D0-D7 (1) DATA RATE

 00XX XXXX S100

 0100 XXXX S200

 0101 0000 S400

 11YY YYYY data-on indication

-NOTE: X = Output as 0 by PHY, ignored by LLC.Y = Output as 1 by PHY, ignored by LLC.
+(1) X = Output as 0 by PHY, ignored by LLC.